 It is not included by default on their VPN client for any device and there are no configuration options to set it up manually either.
 This is a shame since WireGuard is faster, lighter, and more secure than OpenVPN and appears to be the future protocol for many VPNs.

 All of the Tunnelbear encryption uses AES 256-bit encryption.
 AES 256-bit encryption is the industry standard and more than secure enough to keep your data safe.

 TunnelBear is one of the few VPNs to have carried out an independent audit of their online security.
 This audit was first carried out by Cure53 in 2017 and found a number of vulnerabilities which have now been fixed.

 They looked again in 2018 and found a handful of new problems which have also been resolved.
-TunnelBear has been very open about the type of problems which were identified, which is to their credit and we would like to see more providers follow their lead.
+TunnelBear has been very open about the type of problems which were identified, however there hasn't been any more audits since its sale to McAfee.

 As we have noted above, TunnelBear does collect rather more data about its users than we would like to see.
 However, they are adamant they do not collect data about what you are doing online or IP Address details.

 We have seen no reason to doubt them on this, but there is no doubt that TunnelBear could do more to make their privacy protections even more robust.